AWS Identity and Access Management (IAM) Role Authentication

 Shared Credentials

-The Edge Delta agent can access the AWS endpoints using credentials in environment variables:
+The Edge Delta fleet can access the AWS endpoints using credentials in environment variables:

 export AWS_ACCESS_KEY_ID="<key_id>"